Baby-Markt/influxdb2-bundle/README.md

 ```

 If you are using [Symfony Flex](https://github.com/symfony/flex), the following will happen automatically.
 Otherwise,
-you have to enable the bundle on the `AppKernel` class manually:
+you have to enable the bundle on the `bundles.php` manually:

 ```php
 // config/bundles.php